 Moving a loved one from the family home into a congregate living setting can be a very challenging and emotional transition for everyone in the family.
 Involving your family member in the decision and planning may help them feel more in control of the situation.
 Each situation is different, and every person is unique, so it is important to respect how your family member wishes to be involved.
 Additionally, if your loved one is living with dementia, they may be unable to participate in the discussions or can quickly become overwhelmed by the need to make difficult decisions.

 Be patient with your family member and yourself.
-Moving is an incredibly stressful event for anyone and even more so for someone leaving a home that is full of a lifetime of memories.
-Working with other family members or a professional consultant to help with the planning and the move can reduce everyone’s stress and allow you to focus on your loved ones needs.
+Moving is an incredibly stressful event for anyone and even more so for someone leaving a home full of memories.
+Working with other family members or a professional consultant to help with the planning and the move can reduce everyone’s stress and allow you to focus on your loved one's needs.
 Professional movers that specialize in working with seniors are a great resource.
-They will be able to provide helpful tips and most have checklists to guide you.
-Sorting out legal decision making and financial issues in advance will reduce the likelihood of problems in the future.
-While there are many services available to assist with all aspects of the move, it can be difficult to know where to start.
+They will be able to provide helpful tips, and most have checklists to guide you.
+Sorting out legal decision-making and financial issues in advance will reduce the likelihood of problems in the future.
+While many services are available to assist with all aspects of the move, it can be difficult to know where to start.

 Other strategies to help your family member adjust:

 Helping a family member move is stressful and emotional regardless of your situation.
 Having a strong support system of friends, family and professionals will help make the transition go as smoothly as possible.